saipanindra/ReminderApp/README.md

 * Send Reminders

-* Display a default list of reminders
+* Display default list of reminders

+* Display options to select mode of alerts.